dustedmtl/lastu/USAGE.md

    - Word classes (PoS) are uppercase (<code>NOUN</code>)
    - UD morphogical features such as case and clitic are titlecase (<code>Ine</code>, <code>Ko</code>)

+TBD:
-TBD: handle cases of input automatically
+ - handle cases of input automatically
-TBD: List of UD tags etc
+ - List of UD tags etc

 ### Input and output